 Message From The Director

-Our Emergency Medical Services have been fulltime at the station from 7am to 7pm.
-During this time we see nearly a three to one ratio in calls from this time to our night time calls.
-Since implementation of this schedule we have seen a response time average drop from four minutes to one minute.
-We all know that it is crucial to get medical needs addressed in a timely manner.
-Our EMS personnel are responding faster than they ever have.
+Our EMS personnel are responding faster than they ever have with them being required to be at the station from 7am to 7pm.
+We are looking at expanding these times to capture nearly 90% of the calls.
 Our Fire and EMS teams serve with honor and integrity.
 They continue to protect property and save lives.
 We are truly fortunate to have these men and women serving the community.
-We will continue to monitor the needs and cost to share with the Council for possible improvements to these services.
+We will continue to monitor the needs and costs to share with the Council for possible improvements to these services.

-I invite you to get to know the goings on in the city and your local Police Officers, Firefighters and Emergency Medical Technicians.
-Please know that your Public Safety Department is here to serve you.
-We do our best to appropriately address any needs from what may seem trivial to the traumatic.
+Please get to know the goings on in the city and your local Police Officers, Firefighters and Emergency Medical Technicians by reading through the 2018 Year End Report and visiting with us on our streets.
+We are here to serve you to the best of our ability.
 Your Public Safety Officers in each of these divisions know their duties and keep up to date on the best practices to ensure that Spanish Fork Citizens are well served.

 If you have any needs or desires of your Public Safety Department please contact us.